pothos-dev/karma/README.md

   // store and updates the component whenever that data changes. useStoreState,

-  // This hook can be used to update state in the component.
+  // This hook can be used in a React component to create a callback to
-  // We could also call store.update() instead, but this can save a
-  // few keystrokes.
-  useStoreUpdate,
+  // update state.
+It has some advantages to calling store.update() directly. useStoreUpdate,
 } = createStore(initialState)